Kitware/dive/docs/Attributes.md

 ## Navigating to Attributes

-Attributes and editing them are located under the TrackDetails Panel.
-This panel is used to perform detailed editing of a track types and attributes.
+Controls for defining and editing attributes are found on the TrackDetails Panel.

 1. While your data is open you can select a track/detection to apply attributes.
 1. Open the track-details page by clicking on the  {screenshot of symbol} icon or by using the ‘A’ key as a shortcut.